PravinJamale/Website-Scraping-Tool.py/README.md

 # We can use the Extracted  data for different purposes like Data Analysis, Marketing and promotion.

-# It can be used for Creating reports and analysis, also for Research and academic purposes.
+# It can be used for Creating reports and analysis, also for Research and academic purposes

 Technology Stack: